AndySpaven/user_limit_test/README.txt

 3. User is provided as a part of the URL path params rather more likely as a header containing a JWT from (2) above.
 4. Persistence would normally be via a database (SQL or NoSQL - the simplicity of the data makes either suitable).
 I have chosen instead to use the simplest of in memory structures.
 5. Productionisation hasn't been performed so there is
-  a) No docker or other container files to start a suitable cluster of microservices (separated database and app for example)
+  a) No docker or other container files to start a suitable cluster of microservices (separated database and app for example).
   b) No transactionality on the counting of streams currently assigned to a user.
-  c) No reverse proxies to provide HTTPS offloaded from Express server
+  c) No reverse proxies to provide HTTPS offloaded from Express server.
-  d) No load balancers to utilise multiple node instances (this would definitely require a DB)
+  d) No load balancers to utilise multiple node instances (this would definitely require a DB).
   e) No ELK stack or similar to aggregate logs and monitoring through graphana etc.
 6. No swagger to supply automated documentation of endpoints.
-7. We would not normally use user name as a key in a database - we'd have a user id from the authentication/authorisation module with which to uniquely identify the user.
+7. Should not normally use user name as a key in a database - we'd have a user id from the authentication/authorisation module with which to uniquely identify the user.
 8. The calls to user streaming endpoints would validate the user and the stream ids before proceeding and return failure otherwise.
+9. There is no DI being used (regarding db and service use).
+10. There is no mocking in the tests.
+Whilst okay for the route tests this is not ideal for the service test for example.

 Running the App